mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 beneficial side-effect of enabling a Registrant who manages their own DNS to automate their operations, should they wish to do so.

+## Implementation Considerations

+In some environments the role of the Registration Entity may be split between parties.
+For example, in some ccTLD environments Registrants may have a Registrar and also deal directly with the Registry on occasion.
+In such environments it may be necessary for one Registration Entity to consider how to notify another of changes made to a delegation as a result of implementing this protocol.
+This may be particularly important in cases where DNSSEC information can be set by a Registrar and updated by the Registry.

+As the specifics of the requirements in such an exchange of information are dependent on the protocols in use (e.g. EPP) and the details of any agreements between Registrar and Registry, the details are out of scope of this document.
+The issue is mentioned here merely as an indication that the parties involved may need to be aware of places that DNSSEC data might be stored outside of the DNS, and that these data may need to be updated to prevent future conflicts or confusion.

 # Notional Conventions

 ## Definitions